 Bishop's Stortford has 33 schools with capacities ranging from 105 to 1233.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Other Independent School, Voluntary Aided School, Community School, Voluntary Controlled School, EY Setting in the area.

-It's a Mixed Foundation School for children aged 11 to 18.
-The school enrols 1212 students.
+It's a Boys Foundation School for children aged 11 to 18.
+The school enrols 1233 students.

-A Girls Foundation School for pupils 11 to 18 years.
+It's a Girls Foundation School for children aged 11 to 18.
 The school enrols 1024 students.

 Award-winning estate agents with expert valuers,